Updated:

 Given the diverse nature of GE, the company has unique strategies for its customers in any given country.
 It has various services and products around the global.
 GE’s presence around the global has been facilitated by various entry modes, such as strategic alliances, aggressive acquisition, Greenfield ventures, licensing and exporting.

-GE believes in creating value through globalisation.
-As a result, the company claims that internationalisation is its core competency.
+GE believes in creating value through globalization.
+As a result, the company claims that internationalization is its core competency.
 For the last century, GE has provided products and services across the global.
 According to Sheila Lam, GE has focused on creating growth outside the US by setting up its Global Growth and Operations (GGO) business unit, which covers “Canada, Latin America, Russia, Germany, Rest of Europe, the Middle East/North Africa/Turkey, the sub-Sahara region, India, China, Korea, Japan, Southeast Asia and Australia/New Zealand” (Lam 2012).
 The GGO model strives to create a scalable, cross-business model globally with local transformations.

 For a long time, GE has always preferred acquisitions or Greenfield ventures as entry modes because it wanted to have full control of its subsidiaries and retain all profits.
 In recent years, however, GE has changed to joint ventures with the latest case being the issue of Alstom of France (Clark & Jolly 2014) because of several reasons.
 First, GE fears possible overpayment due to high bid prices.
 Second, GE aims to avoid underlying problems in acquired firms.

 Third, GE uses joint ventures in areas it lacks local knowledge.
-Fourth, it aims to benefit from political connections, contacts, local expertise, and business relations from the partner, particularly in Russia and China where governments have greater controls of the economy.
+Fourth, it aims to benefit from political connections, contacts, local expertise, and business relations from the partner, particularly in Russia and China, where governments have greater control of the economy.
 Fifth, GE notes that joint ventures are great ways of sharing risks, which it cannot get from acquisition or Greenfield investments.
 Finally, GE aims to facilitate its international expansion strategies through joint ventures.
 The company could have preferred joint ventures, especially after observing risks associated with Greenfield investments or acquisitions and the impacts of 2008 global recession and economic downturns in Europe.
 Hence, joint ventures would help the company to mitigate investment risks.

 In some instances, GE must forgo complete control and ownership in a joint venture, more so when it is the minority shareholder.
 Control issues have been major challenges for the company (Clark & Jolly 2014).
 Many partners are willing to form a joint venture with GE because of knowledge transfer, innovative management techniques and excellent management development programs.
 At the same time, GE also brings resources, technologies, and expertise to partnership deals.